 Graeme Gillies has been associated with the cruise industry for more than 30 years.

 He began as an entertainment production manager with the Sitmar Cruises in 1981 and went on to spend more than 7 years at sea primarily as a Cruise Director.
 This period was spent in the South Pacific, South East Asia and the Orient.

 Graeme also held the management position responsible for passenger programs and entertainment for Sitmar / P&O Cruises (Australia) for 7 years.
-In this period he worked closely with regional tour and port operators throughout the Asia Pacific region.
+In this period, he worked closely with the regional tour and port operators throughout the Asia Pacific region.

 He has enjoyed working as an independent consultant to Awani Cruises (Indonesia); Norwegian Capricorn Line; and Orion Expedition Cruises.

 Since 1997, Graeme has managed his own creative entertainment company – Grayboy Entertainment – based in Sydney.
 Amongst other key areas, the business is Australia’s leading supplier of entertainment services for the international cruise industry.
 This includes intensive start-ups of new cruise projects as well as the ongoing supply of entertainment productions.

 With a varied career in accounting and finance, insolvency, IT, project management, sustainability and risk management, Miles Griffiths brings a wide skill set to every project.

 To CHART he brings skills and experience in finance and legal matters and long experience working in Southeast Asia.